toggl/toggl_api_docs/chapters/workspaces.md

 To get the completed hours per project you can add the additional param to the request url:
 * actual_hours: `true`.
 By default false.

+To get only project templates add the additional param to the request url:
+* only_templates: `true`.
+By default false.

 Example request
 ```shell
 curl -v -u 1971800d4d82861d8f2c1651fea4d212:api_token \